 #28 for 1984 (#15 website)

 This was still the biggest hit that Icehouse had in NZ like it was here in Australia, although it wasn't as successful over there due to patriotism making it a bigger hit here in Australia even if it was still a massive success for the band.
-This song allowed the lead single to eventually climb up the charts over there and become a sleeper success (I sadly won't be making another appearance on this list.)
+This song allowed the lead single to eventually climb up the charts over there and become a sleeper success (which we'll be looking at later down this list.)

 #31 for 1987